Lesson 2: Drawing Text with

 Now it’s time to start putting interesting things into the window.
 We’ll use two widgets:

-- A drawing area Documentation for the drawing area widget:
+- Most of the screen will be filled by a drawing area Documentation for the drawing area widget:

 Graphics.UI.Gtk.Misc.DrawingAreawill serve a blank canvas onto which we shall paint a clock;